guolingege/apple-swift-protobuf/README.md

  * [PLUGIN.md](Documentation/PLUGIN.md) documents the `protoc-gen-swift`
    plugin that adds Swift support to the `protoc` program
  * [API.md](Documentation/API.md) documents how to use the generated code.
-   This is recommended reading for anyone using SwiftProtobuf in their project.
+   This is recommended reading for anyone using AppleSwiftProtobuf in their project.
  * [INTERNALS.md](Documentation/INTERNALS.md) documents the internal structure
    of the generated code and the library.
-This should only be needed by folks interested in working on SwiftProtobuf itself.
+This should only be needed by folks interested in working on AppleSwiftProtobuf itself.
  * [STYLE_GUIDELINES.md](Documentation/STYLE_GUIDELINES.md) documents the style
    guidelines we have adopted in our codebase if you are interested in